Carol J. Clover: Honors

 Clover has been awarded fellowships by the American Council of Learned Societies, as well as the Mellon, Guggenheim, and Rockefeller foundations.
 In 2001 she became the Hesselgren Distinguished Professor (Sweden).
 She is a Fellow of the American Academy of Arts & Sciences (elected 1995) and has honorary doctorates from Lund University (Sweden) and the University of Iceland.
 For her scholarly contributions to the study of early Icelandic culture, she was honored in 2018 by the president of Iceland with the Knight's Cross of the Order of the Falcon.
+Clover was presented the 2020 Bram Stoker Award for Lifetime Achievement.